green7ea/blog/README.md

 mangling so that C++ can be compatible with C.

 Unfortunately, many compilers do mangling differently and so are incompatible.
-Luckily, most compilers have standardized on the Itanium C++ ABI that you see above.
+Luckily, most compilers have recently standardized on the Itanium C++ ABI that you see above.

 - start with `_Z` since underscore capital letter is reserved in C,
 - an `N` after the `Z` indicates nested names,
 - put numbers that indicate the length of the next argument,
 - this gives us a list of strings,
 - the last string is the function, class or struct name,
-- the previous ones are the namespace,
+- the previous ones are the namespaces or outer classes,
 - if our names were nested, we insert an `E`,
 - we indicated the type and modifiers of our arguments.